toaderflorin/florintoader/_drafts/2017-12-21-higher-maths.markdown

 ---
 layout: post
-title:  "Intro To Higher Mathematics"
+title:  "A Brief Introduction To Higher Mathematics"
 description: "Show a picture of Einstein and most people would recognize who he is.
 A lot of people would be able to recognize Heisenberg and certainly even more people have heard of him, even though they don't know how a picture of him would look like..."
 date:   2017-12-21 11:13:11 +0300
 image: "/images/lie8.jpg"